HomeSpecialties › Ophthalmology

 Full registration plus at least two years' postgraduate hospital experience and 18 months of broad clinical/surgical experience.
 Prior ophthalmology isn't required for eligibility but is scored.

-Scored within the 65 centralised points.
-Published maxima include Scholar (research/academic) up to 8, regional exposure up to 7, and recognised Indigeneity up to 8; ophthalmology experience is also rewarded.
+Published at a maximum of 29 centralised points.
+Sub-maxima include Scholar (research/academic) up to 8, regional exposure up to 7, and recognised Indigeneity up to 8; ophthalmology experience is also rewarded.

 Structured referee reports, published at a maximum of 6 points within the centralised score.